xenkrypt/Yamixen-Spiritlight/README.md

-# 🌀 Yamixen Spiritlight V1 – A DIY RGB Wearable Lighting System
+# Yamixen Spiritlight V1 – A DIY RGB Wearable Lighting System

-> Made with passion, solder burns, and RGB dreams – by [Tharunkrishna T H](https://www.linkedin.com/in/tharunkrishna/)
+> Made with passion, solder burns, and RGB dreams – by Tharunkrishna T H

 **Yamixen Spiritlight V1** is a wearable, Bluetooth-controlled RGB lighting module designed to be mounted on shoes.
 It features custom LED animations triggered by foot taps or BLE commands, making it ideal for cosplay, performances, or just lighting up your walk – literally.

 ---

-## 🚀 Features
+## Features

 - ⚡ **Bluetooth BLE Control** – Send commands from a custom mobile app
 - 👣 **Tap-to-Trigger Animations** – Tactile button for foot-based activation